The Japan Photography Tour

 Tour Leaders: Brian and Kazue Merry

-This intimate Tour is limited to only 6 guests maximum
+This intimate Tour is limited to a maximum of 6 photographers.

 How To Book:

-Step 1: $1000+gst (5% CDN tax) non-refundable retainer is due at the time of booking to guarantee your spot on the tour and to remove it from inventory.
-This retainer is not refundable.
+Step 1: $1500+gst (5% CDN tax) non-refundable retainer is due at the time of booking to guarantee your spot on the Japan photography tour and to remove it from inventory.
+The $1500 retainer is not refundable.
 Contact me using the Contact form or call me toll free to arrange payment with Visa/MC or bank transfer.
-You can call toll free in Canada at 1-855-763-1114, or from outside of Canada at 403-763-1114.
+You can me in Canada at 403-763-1114.

 or call me toll free in Canada at 1-855-763-1114, or 403-763-1114 international,